khanrafi/Database-Project/README.md

 # Database-Project
-A System Towards Digitizing the Maternal Health and Children Support management in Developing Countries
+A Web Application for Digitizing the Maternal Health and Children Support management in Developing Countries